 Getting Started With the Cloudways Interface

-When you sign up for Cloudways, your first step is to Deploy Your Managed Application.
+When you sign up for Cloudways, your first step is to Deploy Your Application.
 An application can be anything from a CMS to a PHP stack.
 But because we deal primarily with WordPress, let’s go ahead and deploy one of the WordPress instances:

 What’s nice is that you can go straight to deploying a niche WordPress site like WooCommerce or Multisite.
 Or, you can always just deploy vanilla WordPress.